-Ragnhild Lund is professor of Geography/Development Studies at the Norwegian University of Science and Technology, NTNU, since 1994.
+Ragnhild Lund is Professor Emerita of Geography/Development Studies at the Norwegian University of Science and Technology, NTNU, since 1994.
 Her research interests are theories of development and geography, gender and development, development induced displacement, post-crisis recovery, transnational feminism and women’s activism.
 Over the years she has lead several externally funded projects on gender and development, forced migration, post-crisis recovery, and crisis communication.
 The present projects she is working with are about mobile livelihoods, re-thinking gender, domestic violence, and cultural encounters.
-She is editor and author of Gender and Place (1994), Renegotiating Local Values.
-Working Women and Foreign Industry in Malaysia (1994), In the Maze of Displacement (2003), Global Childhood, Globalization, Development and Young People (2008), The Tsunami of 2004 in Sri Lanka: Impacts and Policy in the Shadow of Civil War (2010), and Gender, Mobilities and Livelihood Transformation Comparing Indigenous People in China, India and Laos (in press).
-In addition she has published scientific articles on gender, activism, mobility, livelihoods, orphanhood/HIV/AIDS, and urban-rural linkages.
-With Merete Lie she is co-editing Gender, Technology and Development and is also editor of the Norwegian Journal of Geography.
+She is editor and co-author of Fisherfolk in Cambodia, India and Sri Lanka.
+Migration, Gender and Well-being (2020), Gendered Entanglements.
+Revisiting Gender in Rapidly Changing Asia (2015),Gender, Mobilities, and Livelihoods transformations.
+Comparing indigenous people in China, Laos, and India (2014), Developing a Crisis Communication Score Card (2011), Gender and Place (1994), Renegotiating Local Values.
+Working Women and Foreign Industry in Malaysia (1994), In the Maze of Displacement (2003), Global Childhood, Globalization, Development and Young People (2008), The Tsunami of 2004 in Sri Lanka: Impacts and Policy in the Shadow of Civil War (2010), Gender, Mobilities and Livelihood Transformation Comparing Indigenous People in China, India and Laos (2013), and Gendered Entanglements.
+Revisiting Gender in Rapdily Changing Asia (2015).
+In addition she has published scientific articles on gender, activism, mobility, livelihoods, orphanhood/HIV/AIDS, and youth.
+With Merete Lie she has co-edited Gender, Technology and Development and is editor of the Norwegian Journal of Geography.

-2009-2013: Mobile livelihoods and gendered citizenship: the counter-geographies of indigenous people in India, China and Laos (Funded by the Research Council of Norway)
+2009-2013: Mobile livelihoods and gendered citizenship: the counter-geographies of indigenous people in India, China and Laos (Funded by NORGLOBAL, the Research Council of Norway)

-2010-2014: Re-visiting Gender in Development: Complex Inequalities in a Changing Asia (Funded by the Research Council of Norway)
+2010-2014: Re-visiting Gender in Development: Complex Inequalities in a Changing Asia (Funded by NORGLOBAL, the Research Council of Norway)

 Link to all my publications in the in the Cristin database.